brimdata/zync/README.md

 # zinger
-Zeek/ZNG transcoding gateway for Kafka/Avro

-Zinger is a tool for interconnecting Zeek with [Kafka/Avro](https://docs.confluent.io/current/schema-registry/serializer-formatter.html#wire-format) via the
+Zinger is a tool for interconnecting [Zeek](https://www.zeek.org/) with [Kafka/Avro](https://docs.confluent.io/current/schema-registry/serializer-formatter.html#wire-format) via the
 [Kafka schema Registry]((https://github.com/confluentinc/schema-registry)).

-It uses [kafka sarama](https://github.com/Shopify/sarama) to communicate with Kafka and [go-avro](https://github.com/go-avro/avro) to build schemas.
+It uses [Sarama](https://github.com/Shopify/sarama) to communicate with Kafka and [go-avro](https://github.com/go-avro/avro) to construct schemas.

 Zinger has native support for communicating with the [Schema Registry REST API](https://github.com/confluentinc/schema-registry) and